+ITEM 7.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-The following management's discussion and analysis of financial conditions and results of operations of the Company for the fiscal years ended December 31, 2021 and 2020, and the fiscal quarter ended March 31, 2022, should be read in conjunction with our financial statements and the notes to those financial statements that are included elsewhere in this prospectus.
-Historical results and percentage relationships among any amounts in the financial statements are not necessarily indicative of trends in operating results for any future periods.
-Any forward-looking statements in this discussion and analysis should be read in conjunction with the information set forth in "Note Regarding Forward-Looking Statements" elsewhere herein.
-In this prospectus, we sometimes refer to the twelve month period ended December 31, 2021 as 2021, to the twelve month period ended December 31, 2020 as 2020, to the three month period ended March 31, 2022 as the first quarter 2022, and to the three month period ended March 31, 2021 as the first quarter 2021.
+The following management's discussion and analysis of financial conditions and results of operations for the fiscal years ended December 31, 2021, and 2020 should be read in conjunction with our consolidated financial statements and the notes to those consolidated financial statements that are included elsewhere in this Annual Report on Form 10-K. In this Annual Report, we sometimes refer to the twelve month period ended December 31, 2021 as 2021, and to the twelve month period ended December 31, 2020 as 2020.